sitedata/checklyhq.com/site/content/learn/headless/basics-selectors.md

 You can find/generate selectors by:

 1. Using your browser's inspector tool (as found e.g. in the [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools/dom)).
-2. Leveraging an automated recording tool (e.g. the open-source [Puppeteer Recorder](https://github.com/checkly/puppeteer-recorder)).
+2. Leveraging an automated recording tool (e.g. the open-source [Headless Recorder](https://github.com/checkly/headless-recorder)).
 3. Looking at the source code of the page.

 ## Choosing selectors